Asymptotic initial value representation of the solutions of semi-classical systems presenting smooth codimension one crossings: Superadiabatic projectors and diagonalization

 \section{Superadiabatic projectors and diagonalization}

-One now wants to get rid of the off-diagonal elements $\widehat W^\eps$, which is possible outside $\Upsilon$.
+We now want to get rid of the off-diagonal elements $\widehat W^\eps$ that appears in the reduction of Theorem~\ref{thm:rough_reduc}.
+This is only possible outside $\Upsilon$.
 We are going to take into account how far from the crossing set we are by introducing a gap assumption.

 \begin{assumption}[Gap assumption] Let $t_0<t_1$, $I$ an open interval of $\R$ containing $[t_0,t_1]$ and~$\Omega$ an open subset of $\R^{2d}$.
 We say that the eigenvalue $h$ has a gap larger than $\delta\in (0,1]$ in $\mathcal D :=I\times\Omega$ if one has \begin{enumerate} \item[$({NC}_\delta)$]\qquad $\displaystyle{ d\left( h(t,z) , {\rm Sp} (H_0(t,z) )\right) \geq \delta,\;\;\forall (t, z)\in \mathcal D .}$ \end{enumerate} \end{assumption}